kui/gatling-gradle-example/README.md

 gatling-gradle-example
 ==============================

-Small example to load test with Gradle and [Gatling](http://gatling.io/)
+Small example for load test with Gradle and [Gatling](http://gatling.io/)

 Run: